Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 Always check to make sure the heating element is clear of objects, and wipe dry the inner pot’s exterior before placing it inside the Instant Pot Housing.

-If your pot is under pressure, first release the pressure in the pot. *NEVER EVER force open the lid.
+If your pot is under pressure, first release the pressure in the pot.

 *Pro Tip: If the pot contains very thick sauce, wait a few more minutes before opening the lid.